zitadel/zitadel/docs/docs/apis/proto/auth.md

 > **rpc** ListMyPasswordless([ListMyPasswordlessRequest](#listmypasswordlessrequest))
 [ListMyPasswordlessResponse](#listmypasswordlessresponse)

-Returns all configured passwordless authentications of the authorized user
+Returns all configured passwordless authenticators of the authorized user